 To find out more about each subject, please click on the subject links below.

 Please contact us if you wish to find out any further information about our curriculum.

-A newsletter is provided for parents and carers at the start of each school term to provide information about the curriculum and learning.
+A newsletter is provided for parents and carers at the start of each topic to provide information about the curriculum and learning.
 These can be found on the class pages of this website.
 Please don’t hesitate to ask your child’s teacher should you wish to know more about the curriculum.
 We also have a curriculum policy (see Policy page on website).